 (815) 965-7665 Rockford, IL, USA

 #12-01 The Billiard Encyclopedia may be the most authoritative and historical book ever written on the game of billiards.
 About 10 inches wide, 13 inches tall, the 640 pages contain extensive photographs and information on the cues, tables and personalities that were significant in the evolution of pool and billiards.
 A must-have book for every home billiard room.
-Limited-time offer: $50.00 with purchase of $500.00 or more.
+Limited-time offer: $75.00.
 Regular price: $150.00.

 #12-04 Rarest of the rare!
 Personal note written and signed by J.M.
 Brunswick himself.
 Dated August 6, 1876, it tells members of the J.M.
 Brunswick and Balke Company that the Cincinnati office has "never made any money" and as a result, personal expense accounts will be limited to a maximum of $50 per month per person.
 Original document, not a copy.
 A unique and important piece of U.S. and Brunswick history.
 About 8 inches wide and 12 inches tall. $3,500.00.